Tender juicy Rolled Round Steak that’s fun to make with tasty rewards from the Instant Pot pressure cooker.

 To make the prep work quicker for this main dish I purchase round steak that has been tenderized by my friendly neighborhood butcher.
 You can always hammer the steak yourself if you prefer with a mallet or the edge of a small plate turned sideways.
 Seasoning the steak before pounding allows the flavor to really get into the meat.

-The next step is seasoning the meat generously on both side.
+The next step is seasoning the meat generously on both sides.

 Then I spoon the vegetables onto the steak as thick as I want and roll it up and secure the rolled steak with toothpicks.